google/googletest/README.md

 and use with your projects, but there are some.
 Currently, we support Linux, Windows, Mac OS X, and Cygwin.
 We will also make our best effort to support other platforms (e.g. Solaris, AIX, and z/OS).
-However, since core members of the Google Test project have no access to these platforms, Google Test may have outstanding issues there.
+However, since the core members of the Google Test project have no access to these platforms, Google Test may have outstanding issues there.
 If you notice any problems on your platform, please notify [googletestframework@googlegroups.com](https://groups.google.com/forum/#!forum/googletestframework).
 Patches for fixing them are